koajs/stateless-csrf/Readme.md

 make test
 ```

-## TODO
+## Considerations

-- Consider adding salt (not sure how this would help since the user token is already unique)
+- **Add a salt**: not sure if this is necessary since the user token is already unique.
+- **Add an expiration**: not sure this is necessary since the cookie has an expiration.

 ## License